 France is one of the top cheese makers worldwide.
 Known by many as the country of 1,000 cheeses, it is possible to eat a different type of cheese every day of the year.

 Walking around the city and especially its markets, visitors will be surprised by the quality and quantity of cheese available.
 The country produces over 400 different varieties.

 Some of the most exquisite French foods are the bread, pastries and desserts.
 Paris has thousands of boulangeries and patisseries (bakeries), where visitors will be able to enjoy some of the most delicious sweet goodies just out of the oven.

-We recommend all travellers to try the brioche and the renowned pain au chocolat, similar to a croissant, but with an oozing chocolate center.
+We recommend all travellers to try the brioche and the renowned pain au chocolat, similar to a croissant, but with an oozing chocolate centre.
 A curious fact is that the famous croissant is originally from Austria, not from France.

-Be that as it may, it won't be difficult for tourists to find restaurants open longer hours since Paris is a very cosmopolitan city and is used to tourism.
+Be that as it may, it won't be difficult for tourists to find restaurants open for longer hours since Paris is a very cosmopolitan city and is used to tourism.

 The Latin Quarter is on the north side of the Panthéon.
-In this district travellers will find French as well as international restaurants.
+In this district, travellers will find French as well as international restaurants.
 This area is one of the top amongst most visitors.
 Here, you’ll find extremely cheap places to eat.

 Montmartre has some excellent restaurants with very good prices.
-If you decide to eat in this area, you can make the most of your trip to this neighborhood visiting the Basilique du Sacré-Coeur (Basilica of the Sacred Heart of Paris).
+If you decide to eat in this area, you can make the most of your trip to this neighbourhood visiting the Basilique du Sacré-Coeur (Basilica of the Sacred Heart of Paris).
 At night, Place du Tertre has an extremely lively atmosphere, a lot more charming than during the day.